Domain Name Intellectual Property: Everything You Need to Know

 Most parties look at the WIPO filing guidelines when they file and use the WIPO model response and WIPO model complaint.
 Parties should get familiar with the WIPO Supplemental Rules.

 If you need help with domain name intellectual property, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.